Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Dubai Hills Estate 5-6%

-Net yields are typically 1-2 percentage points lower than gross yields due to:
+Gross vs. Net Yield: Net yields are typically 1-2 percentage points lower than gross yields due to:

 Rental Guarantee vs. Market Rent: Which Is Better?

-Analysis: Rental guarantees provide certainty but often come at a cost.
+Scenario: AED 2 million property Option A: 8% Rental Guarantee for 5 Years Option B: Market Rent (No Guarantee) Analysis: Rental guarantees provide certainty but often come at a cost.
 For long-term holds (10+ years), market rent may outperform as rents grow and the guarantee premium is amortized.
 For shorter holds or investors needing predictable cash flow, guarantees can be worthwhile.

 Property Management for US Investors

-Recommended Approach: Interview 3-4 property management companies, check references, and review their reporting systems.
+If you're not using a rental guarantee, you'll need property management.
+Typical services include: Fees: 5-8% of annual rent + VAT (5%) Recommended Approach: Interview 3-4 property management companies, check references, and review their reporting systems.
 Many offer owner portals where you can track performance remotely.

 Yield Expectations for US Investors

-Dubai yields significantly exceed major US markets, but they’re not without risk.
+For financial modeling, use conservative assumptions: Dubai yields significantly exceed major US markets, but they're not without risk.
 Model your returns conservatively and stress-test for vacancy and rate fluctuations.

 How to Buy from the United States